-Following discharge from the hospital after a successful liver transplant, it is important that you incorporate the following practices in order to have a successful long-term outcome after transplant.
+Following discharge from the hospital after a successful liver transplant, it is important that you incorporate the following practices in order to have a successful long-term outcome after the transplant.

 The first step towards a healthy recovery begins from one’s home.
-When the patient comes back to home after a liver transplant, the family member should keep in mind that the house has good ventilation.
+When the patient comes back home after a liver transplant, the family member should keep in mind that the house has good ventilation.
 The patient should wear a mask in the first three months following surgery while going to crowded places.
-Hand washing after meeting strangers should be practiced.
+Hand washing after meeting strangers should be practised.
 A separate towel should be available for the patient.
 He must take a shower every day.

 Diet and Nutrition:

 After the surgery, the patient will have a voracious appetite, which is actually a good sign.
 The patient’s diet should be rich in protein.
 Drinking water must be safe and tap water should not be taken without home filtration.
 Raw food and salads must be avoided.
-One should also avoid sweets and fruits that have the potential for shooting up the blood sugar.
+One should also avoid sweets and fruits that have the potential for shooting up blood sugar.
 Post-transplant medicines will often raise the blood sugar and insulin will need to be used in the first three months.
 Smoking is a strict no and so is gutka and tobacco.
 Alcohol should not be taken.

 While liver transplant in India has become popular in treating liver diseases, post-surgery care is important in optimizing long term results.
 Therefore, it is important that the recipient attend follow-up clinics regularly.
 After the surgery, there is an increased risk of coronary artery disease as there is a tendency for weight gain, diabetes may be present, and high blood pressure.